freedomofpress/securedrop-dev-docs/docs/setup_development.rst

 Persistent storage
 ^^^^^^^^^^^^^^^^^^

-By default the development environment doesn't store any state once shut down.
+By default the development environment doesn't store any server data once shut down.

 If you set the ``USE_PERSISTENT_STORE=true`` environment variable, it will create a persistent ``sd-store`` volume and use whatever is stored in that.
 This is especially